What Is Radiation Therapy for Mesothelioma?

 |Skin burns near application area||Radiation pneumonitis|

 |Esophagitis||Cardiac radiation damage|

-Though radiation therapy alone cannot cure pleural mesothelioma, it can play a role in a multimodal treatment plan.
-Radiation therapy can reduce pain for people with pleural mesothelioma, and may be used to prevent or treat tumor seeding.
+Though radiation therapy alone does not cure pleural mesothelioma, it can play a role in a multimodal treatment plan.
+Radiation therapy can reduce pain for people with pleural mesothelioma, and it may be used to prevent or treat tumor seeding.